Design Principle

 Singleton Pattern

-Learn the Singleton pattern: ensure a class has only one instance and provide global access to it.
-Understand when to use it and common pitfalls.
+Learn the Singleton pattern: ensure a class has only one instance with global access.
+Understand when to use it, common pitfalls, and better alternatives.

 What is the Singleton Pattern?